vmware-labs/marketplace-cli/docs/Authentication.md

 3. Set the token's name
 4. Set the token's expiration
 5. Add the "VMware Marketplace" service role

+    If your org has access to the Staging Marketplace, add the "Cloud Stage Marketplace" service role

-6. No organization role is required
+7. No organization role is required
-7. Click Generate
+8. Click Generate
-8. Record the token somewhere (preferably a secure secret store)
+9. Record the token somewhere (preferably a secure secret store)

 ## Using the token